Ashutosh0000000/Healthcare-mindheal-voice-agent/README.md

-# 🩺 Riko - Healthcare Voice Assistant (It's a offline model only requires internet for responce)
+# 🩺 Lumy - Healthcare Voice Assistant (It's a offline model only requires internet for responce)

-**Riko** is an intelligent, offline voice assistant designed to provide natural home remedial and Ayurvedic home remedies.
+**Lumy** is an intelligent, offline voice assistant designed to provide natural home remedial and Ayurvedic home remedies.
 Built in Python, it uses the Phi-1.5 language model and speaks in a human-like voice using Edge TTS.

 This assistant gives structured, spoken healthcare suggestions tailored for men, women, children, and the elderly — all from simple voice input.